True tea, fully oxidized

 Black tea

-Black tea is fully oxidized, giving it more body, color, and tannin.
+Black tea is fully oxidized, giving it more body, color, tannin, and mild acidity.
 It is the backbone of breakfast tea, iced tea, Earl Grey, and many chai blends.

 What is black tea?